How to react in case of denied worker’s compensation claim

 One of the first steps that you should take if your workers’ compensation claim has been denied is to determine the reason for denial which should be stated in the denial letter.
 You should consult an experienced attorney in Orange County, CA to establish whether the cause of the denial was not meeting the eligibility criteria or an error occurred.

 Your workers’ compensation claim may suffer a setback for one of the following reasons:

 - Not reporting the injury on time: You need to provide your employer with the written report of the injury within a few days.

-You did not file the claim in time – Most states require the initial workers’ compensation claim to be filed within 30 to 90 days of the injury.
+- Failing to file the claim in time: The initial worker’s compensation claim has to be filed within 30 to 90 days of the injury in most states.

-You did not seek medical treatment – Medical treatment must be sought in order to receive workers’ comp benefits.
-If the injury was a minor one which did not require medical assistance, or if you were negligent and did not seek the required assistance at the right time, leading to further complications, then you will not be eligible for workers’ comp benefits.
+- Failing to seek medical treatment: Seeking medical treatment is a prerequisite for receiving workers’ compensation benefits.
+If you had a slight injury that did not require medical attention or if you were negligent and did not seek medical treatment at the right time, leading to further complications, you will not be able to receive benefits.

 - Not providing substantial evidence to prove the injury is work-related: One way to provide compelling evidence that the injury was work-related is to get a medical exam.